Side Effect Tips

 Protein in your urine.
 Your healthcare provider should check your urine for protein before and during your treatment with INLYTA.
 If you develop protein in your urine, your healthcare provider may decrease your dose of INLYTA or stop your treatment.

-Change in liver function.
-Your healthcare provider should do blood tests before and during your treatment with INLYTA to check your liver function.
+Liver problems.
+Your healthcare provider will do blood tests before and during your treatment with INLYTA.
+Your healthcare provider may delay or stop your treatment with INLYTA if you develop severe liver problems.

 The most common side effects of INLYTA include: